 It is suggested that at the start of the subsequent semesters (upto fourth semester), three days be set aside for three full days of activities related to follow up to Induction Program.
-The students be shown inspiring films, do collective art work, and groupdiscussions be conducted.
+The students are shown inspiring films, do collective artwork, and group discussions be conducted.
 Subsequently, the groups should meet at least once a month.